 The altitude of Vipava is low ranging from 45 to 300 meters.
 It’s terrain used to be a bay which has dried up.
-The remaining sea sediments of flysch layered with sandstone make for some of the best winegrowing soils possible.
-Though the valley itself is one of the most windy parts of Slovenia, the strong Bora doesn’t cause any harm to the vines.
+The remaining sea sediments of flesh layered with sandstone make for some of the best wine-growing soils possible.
+Though the valley itself is one of the windiest parts of Slovenia, the strong Bora doesn’t cause any harm to the vines.
 If anything it makes them that much stronger.

 In Vipava they mostly produce strong white and red wines that are particularly varietal.
 This is also the home of the largest number of surviving native varieties in Slovenia.
 The most common varieties grown in Vipava are Merlot, Sauvignon, Malvasia, Ribolla, Cabernet Sauvignon, Riesling and Chardonnay.